HTC One (M8) release date, rumours and everything you need to know (updated)

 Of all the features of the existing HTC One, it's the design that has been widely lauded.
 The high-quality finish of the handset has won it a lot of admiring fans, picking up numerous awards in the process.

-We'd expect the new HTC One to follow the same sort of design lines, with a premium aluminium finish.
+Judging by the leaked shots and now videos the HTC One will follow the same sort of design lines, with a premium aluminium finish.
 Initially, a hastily taken casing photo appeared online, claiming to be the next HTC One handset and raised more questions than answers with the two rear camera holes.
 However, as the leaks have fleshed-out a dual sensor system, that's now explained to a certain degree.

 This pair of images from @htcfamily_ru looks a lot more convincing than other leaks, and we believe them to be the final HTC One hardware that will hit the shelves.
 There are several obscured sections, which are probably the pre-production markings that HTC adds to devices.
 The left image appears in a flip case, but it shows a design very similar to the current HTC One.